Generalized Devil's staircase and RG flows: Introduction

-At any fixed value $\tau=\chi+i\xi$ the corresponding partition functions fully enjoy symmetries of the $SL(2,Z)$ modular group and hence are the modular functions.
-However when $\chi$ and/or $\xi$ run over time and depend on some scale, $\mu$, the situation is more subtle.
+At any fixed value $\tau=\chi+i\xi$ the partition functions of considered systems fully enjoy symmetries of the $SL(2,Z)$ modular group and hence are the modular functions.
+However when $\chi$ and/or $\xi$ run over time and depend on a scale, $\mu$, the situation is more subtle.
 It general, the RG flow involves two $\beta$-functions and is described by the set of equations \be

 \ee Typically, the disorder term enjoys both the perturbative and non-perturbative remormalizations, while the topological parameter is renormalized only non-perturbatively.